TonGarcia/UnityVisionVRTemplate/README.md

 # UnityTemplate
-Unity GitHub Repo Template
+Unity XR GitHub Repo Template

 *Remember to copy and paste `.gitattributes` & `.gitignore` into it project sub folder.
-**Remember to protect it new repository branchs
+**Remember to protect it new repository branches

 # XR Setup